Things to Do at El Capitolio

 The Great Dome

-Admire the original 17-meter tall bronze and gold-plated Statue of the Republic, the third-largest indoor statue in the world
+Admire the 17-meter tall bronze statue covered in gold leaf, which was once the third-largest indoor statue in the world

-See the famous 25-carat diamond embedded in the floor that marks Kilometer Zero, from which all distances in Cuba are measured
+Visit the famous diamond embedded in the floor that marks Kilometer Zero, the point from which all distances in Cuba are measured

 Legislative Chambers

-Visit the beautifully restored Senate and House chambers with their original furnishings and ornate decorative elements
+Tour the restored Senate and House of Representatives chambers with their original furnishings and ornate decorations

 Practical Information